khang06/OpenInputLagPatch/README.md

 4. Run oilp_loader.exe

 # Compatibility
-Very few games are supported for now, but support for more games is actively being worked on.
+Not every game is supported, but support for more games is actively being worked on.
 | Game                            | Supported | Replay speed control |
 |---------------------------------|-----------|----------------------|
 | Embodiment of Scarlet Devil     |✅|✅|